bcylin/cocoapods-acknowledgements-addons/example/README.md

 * [`Crypto`](https://github.com/soffes/Crypto) is not available via CocoaPods. `Acknowledgements/Crypto/Crypto.podspec` provides the acknowledgement info.
 * `Alamofire` is ignored since it's already in Podfile.
 * `QuickTableViewController` is excluded from the list.
-* `Strongify` installed via git-submodule will be added to the acknowledgements.

 ### Launch the project